How to do a competitor analysis?

 - What products or services are my competitors selling?

-- What audience are my competitors targeting?
+- What target audience are my competitors targeting?

 - What prices or hourly rates do they charge?
 Do they give a discount?
 Try requesting a quote.
 This will give you valuable information.